THE RECENT arctic blast in the Angus area has caused problems for everyone.

 If you have an older or less mobile relative, friend or neighbour please keep in contact with them in periods of severe weather to ensure they are all right.
 They may appreciate some help with shopping or daily tasks during any spells of severe winter weather, so let them know you are willing to help.
 Family and friends are urged to keep in touch with elderly people to ensure their wellbeing.

-Today, Aberlemno Primary School, Airlie Primary School, Auchterhouse Primary School, Birkhill Pre-School, Carmyllie Primary School, Cortachy Primary School, Eassie Primary School, Isla Primary School, Lethnot Primary School, Northmuir Primary School, Southmuir Primary School, Tannadice Primary School, Tarfside Primary School and Tealing Primary School were closed all day with the exception of Webster’s High School which will close at 2 p.m., Auchterhouse Primary School which is open to staff at alternative locations and Birkhill Pre-School where the primary school is open at the parents discretion.
+On Tuesday, Aberlemno Primary School, Airlie Primary School, Auchterhouse Primary School, Birkhill Pre-School, Carmyllie Primary School, Cortachy Primary School, Eassie Primary School, Isla Primary School, Lethnot Primary School, Northmuir Primary School, Southmuir Primary School, Tannadice Primary School, Tarfside Primary School and Tealing Primary School were closed all day with the exception of Webster’s High School which closed at 2 p.m., Auchterhouse Primary School which was open to staff at alternative locations and Birkhill Pre-School where the primary school was open at the parents’ discretion.